Pawsey-Internships/pawsey-version-control/_episodes/access_tokens.md

 A good solution to keep the PAT safe and not have to re-enter it with every clone, push, or pull process is to use a credential/password manager.
 There are several options to approach this.

 # Options to keep PAT safe using a password manager
-There are different password managers to use depending on your machine (Linux / Windows / Mac).
+There are different password managers to use depending on your machine (Mac / Windows / Linux).

+## Mac
+When using a Mac, you need to copy your access token and use it when cloning a repository / pushing to a repository the first time after the PAT has been established.
+The PAT is then automatically added to the Mac Keychain Access app and there is no need to re-enter the PAT for future clone / push / pull actions.

+In the case that something needs to be adjusted/updated in the Mac Keychain Access app, these [instructions](https://docs.github.com/en/get-started/getting-started-with-git/updating-credentials-from-the-macos-keychain) are useful.

 ## Windows
 For Windows machines (also when Git is used via the Linux subsystem), the best option is to use the built-in Credential Manager.